brookecalhoun/tamagotchi-game/README.md

 *Approach:*

-I initially was very overwhelmed, because tamagatchi is a little bit before my time and I wasn't quite sure what I was going to create.
+I was initially very overwhelmed with the project, because tamagatchi is a little bit before my time and I wasn't quite sure what I was going to create.
 But, I decided to relate the project to a game I was more familiar with, Pokémon, and that made this much easier to do.
 I incorporated my knowledge from playing Pokémon Red on my GameBoy as a kid and used it in choosing the starter Pokémon for my game.
 I also google searched Pokémon color palettes and incorporated that in my styling.
 I found an auto generated map on google as well, and used that as my background.
 For my javascript, I first created variables for each element in my HTML so I could easily access them